lbryio/lbry.com/content/bounty/http-support.md

 }
 ```

 The `sources` field is designed to be extended and support resolution to multiple protocols.
-To complete this the LBRY daemon must be modified to read `http` as a source key and use this key to access the data via HTTP (or HTTPS) when present,
+To complete this the LBRY daemon must be modified to read `http` as a source key and use this key to access the data via HTTP (or HTTPS) when present.